 - secondary bacterial infection in ~66% of patients

 Ultrasound (US) is the preferred initial modality in the investigation of right upper quadrant pain.
 It is more sensitive than HIDA scintigraphy 4 and CT in the diagnosis of acute cholecystitis, and more readily available.

 The most sensitive US finding in acute cholecystitis is the presence of cholelithiasis in combination with the sonographic Murphy sign.
 Both gallbladder wall thickening (>3 mm) and pericholecystic fluid are secondary findings.

 Every effort should be made to demonstrate the obstructing stone in the gallbladder neck or cystic duct.

-HIDA cholescintigraphy in acute cholecystitis will demonstrate non-visualization of the gallbladder.
+HIDA cholescintigraphy in acute cholecystitis will demonstrate non-visualization of the gallbladder 4 hours after injection.

 Cholescintigraphy is unable to demonstrate many complications of cholecystitis, nor the alternative diagnoses which may be found with ultrasound.
 It is therefore reserved for the evaluation of sonographically equivocal cases.